epfl-ada-2018/ADA2018-Tutorials/04 - Scaling Up/README.md

 For the purpose of solving Homework 3, you will have to configure your jupyter notebook and anaconda installations to run pyspark.
 To do so, you need to perform the following:

-1) Install java (at least version 8) and scala if they are not installed already
+1) Install java (at least version 8) if they are not installed already

 2) Select a folder to install spark:
 ```bash